10 Best NFT Marketplaces - 2023

 • Traffic: If an NFT is listed on a low-traffic website, is it still for sale?
 Well, yes, but it might never be found.
 You’ll still pay the listing fee, though.
 You’ll have better odds selling on a platform with more users and might even get a higher price when selling.

-• Supported blockchains: It can be expensive to move NFTs from one blockchain to another, so they usually live on the blockchain on which they were created forever.
+• Supported Blockchains: It can be expensive to move NFTs from one blockchain to another, so they usually live on the blockchain on which they were created forever.
 Check to be sure your blockchain is supported before connecting wallets, filling out forms, or completing email signups.

-• Payment methods: Some buyers are happy to pay in ETH or whichever crypto is supported by the NFT’s blockchain.
+• Payment Methods: Some buyers are happy to pay in ETH or whichever crypto is supported by the NFT’s blockchain.
 Others may be new and only understand dollars.
 Platforms like OpenSea and Nifty Gateway make purchases easier for newbies who have some cash to spend — but little or no crypto.

 Should You Buy NFTs?